-What is yield farming?
+What is Yield Farming?

 How does yield farming work?

-What should you remember?
+What should you pay attention to?

 - Liquidity providers deposit their funds into a liquidity pool.